-250cc and 350cc Solo Machines - must use either the 2010 or 1995 FIM Homologated silencer.
-The only exception are machines using engines not designed for Track Racing where an alternative silencer must be used and will be subject to sound control using the FIM 2 Metre Max Sound Levels.
-Pre 75 and Upright Solo Machines - must use either the 2010 or 1995 FIM Homologated silencer.
+- 1 250cc and 350cc Solo Machines must use either the 2010 or any FIM Homologated silencer.
+The only exception are machines using engines not designed for Track Racing where an alternative silencer must be used and will be subject to sound control using the FIM 2 Metre Max Sound Levels. - Pre 75 and Upright Solo Machines must use either the 2010 or any FIM Homologated silencer.
 The only exceptions are machines using engines not designed for Track Racing where an alternative silencer must be used and will be subject to sound control using the FIM 2 Metre Max Sound Levels.
-1000cc Sidecar Machines - will be subject to sound control using a 'Ride By' method with a maximum sound level of 85dBA.
-The sound meter will be positioned in the middle of the centre green opposite the finish line, the sound meter will face the finish line or directly opposite on the back
+1000cc Sidecar Machines will be subject to sound control using a 'Ride By' method with a maximum sound level of 85dBA.
+The sound meter will be positioned in the middle of the centre green opposite the finish line, the sound meter will face the finish line or directly opposite on the back straight if the wind is blowing towards the sound meter.

 If a machine is over the maximum sound level and the rider disputes the sound meter reading, the machine will be tested to the '2 Metre Max Method'.
-If the rider refuses to undertake the '2 Metre Max' sound test or if the machine cannot be tested to '2 Metre Max' sound method satisfactorily (e.g. the engine will not rev to near the maximum revs) the Ride By Sound reading will prevail without appeal.
+If the rider refuses to undertake the '2 Metre Max' sound test or if the machine cannot be tested to '2 Metre Max' sound method satisfactorily (e.g.

+the engine will not rev to near the maximum revs) the Ride By Sound reading will prevail without